lucasplagwitz/auto_cpca/README.md

 # AutoCPCA
-Automatic Contrasitve Priniciple Components Analysis (AutoCPCA) is a python library to perform a supervised version of the well-know dimensional reduction technique PCA.
+Automatic Contrasitve Priniciple Components Analysis (AutoCPCA) is a python library to perform a supervised version of the well-known dimensional reduction technique PCA.
 This is an adaptation of reference [1].
 Install via pip

     pip install git+https://github.com/lucasplagwitz/auto_cpca